Ich73/BinJEditor/README.md

 ## Using BinJ Editor
 You can download the newest version as an executable from the [Release Page](https://github.com/Ich73/BinJEditor/releases/latest).
 Extract the archive and run `BinJEditor.exe`.

 To import a file choose `File > Import...` and select the file.
 This process may take a few seconds.
 Now you can start editing the file by entering text into the last column.
-When you finished editing you can save a project file by choosing `File > Save As...` or export an edited `.binJ` file by choosing `File > Export...`.
+When you finished editing you can save a project file by choosing `File > Save As...` or export an edited `.binJ` or `.e` file by choosing `File > Export...`.

 More information can be found in the [Wiki](https://github.com/Ich73/BinJEditor/wiki).